fedora-infra/JSAutoLogin/README.md

 results (note that `callback_failed` is optional).
 In the `callback_success`, the page should update the DOM to indicate to the user he/she has been logged in.

+This library is designed to support the case where the user-visible page does not refresh after the login completed.
+To support this, any data that the user-visible page needs to update its user interface should be passed in the `data` argument to `respondToLogin`.
+If you don't want this, you could just pass `null` as `data` and have the callback_success refresh the page.

 Note:
 Because the login_url is loaded in a hidden iFrame, it should